Slipped Disc

 Pressure exerted on the spine can cause the gel to push through the outer layers of the disc; this is known as a slipped disc, disc herniation or prolapse.

 If the disc material presses against a nerve, it can result in the pain, weakness and altered sensation typically associated with a slipped disc.
 However, symptoms can vary widely from case to case.
+Our bodyworkers can help reduce pressure on your spine and support a full recovery.

-Typically, the pain worsens for a couple of hours in the middle of the night and is worse first thing in the morning.
-It may also become more acute when sitting for long periods of time, during a bowel movement or when coughing or sneezing.
+Typically, the pain worsens for a couple of hours in the middle of the night and first thing in the morning.
+It may increase when sitting for long periods of time, during a bowel movement or when coughing or sneezing.

 If the herniated disc material isn’t pressing directly on a nerve, you might just have a general backache, rather than a distinct linear pain.

-Our spines are delicate.
 A slipped disc can be caused by a one-time injury, or small but repetitive strains.

 Poor posture while sitting at a desk can cause the spine to bend habitually around one spot, putting you at risk for a slow disc herniation.